Arun Wellbeing home

 Arun Wellbeing Home - how we can help you:

 Our Wellbeing Home service is here to help you Keep Warm and Keep Well.
 The free, friendly service aims to make your home more comfortable, energy efficient, and save you money.

 We support people in the Arun District who live in their own home or in privately-rented accomodation and are in fuel poverty or have health conditions affected or made worst by cold homes.

-Our qualified energy adviser supports you to improve the warmth of your home and reduce energy bills, provides information on tariff-switching and eligibility for grants, and advice on low-cost installable measures.
+Our qualified home energy adviser Marc Brooker can support you to improve the warmth of your home and reduce energy bills, provide information on tariff-switching and eligibility for grants, and advice on low-cost installable measures.

 We can provide phone advice or, where necessary, visit your home.

-Please note: home visits & installing low cost energy saving measures are currently not available due to Covid-19.
+Please note: home visits and installing low cost energy saving measures are currently not available due to Covid-19.
 This service will operate via telephone and email support only.

 Referrals to this service: